wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/parallelism_ram_io.md

 ### Simulating RAM Constraints

-So that you can gain hands-on experience, use the simulation web app below.
+So that you can gain hands-on experience, use the simulation app below.
 This app is similar to that in the previous tab, but now includes a field for specifying the "Ram Needed For Each Task".
 So now we can simulate the fact that tasks require RAM space